 Everyone Deserves a Place to Call Home

 Supporting shelters is a powerful way to meet the urgent needs of individuals and families experiencing housing instability.
-As demand grows and federal funding shifts, our curated collection of reliable, nonpartisan impact reporting offers a clear look at the national landscape and how these changes are affecting communities.
-To understand the causes and current realities of homelessness, read our article: Federal Cuts Threaten Housing Stability Efforts.
+To understand the causes and current realities of homelessness—and how federal funding cuts are affecting people across the country—read our article: Federal Cuts Threaten Housing Stability Efforts.

 Homelessness increased 18% year over year and first-time homelessness has increased 23% since 2019 (National Alliance to End Homelessness, 2025).